 A professional songwriter and musician, Rhiannon founded and fronted the acoustic foot stompers Rita Payne for four years until 2016, releasing two albums and touring extensively throughout the UK and Europe.
 Highlights include opening for internationally acclaimed artists such as Lindisfarne, Heaven 17, and Wilko Johnson and performing at Brixton’s O2 Academy for Hofesh Shechter’s, ‘Political Mother’.

 As an avid supporter of live music and a qualified sound technician, Rhiannon now programmes artists for Café #9 in Sheffield and fronts the UK’s only Devo tribute band; We are Not Devo.
-Since leaving Rita Payne, Rhiannon has been working on new collaborations, new material and will have her first solo release out by the end of 2017.
+Since leaving Rita Payne, Rhiannon has been working on new collaborations, new material and has released her debut solo EP #9 with a sold out show at YellowArch studios in January 2018.

 Rhiannon wishes she had the guts of Ani DiFranco and the lilting Irish accent of Lisa Hannigan.
 She is as fashion forward as the Canadian Tuxedo and also an absolute cake fiend.
 You may have sampled some of her baking prowess at our previous events!